Notice of Pre-AIA or AIA Status

 Step 2A, Prong 1 - “Is the claim directed to a law of nature, a natural phenomenon (product of nature) or an abstract idea?”:

-The limitation of determining, at the computer system, at least one deprecated variable in the dataset, wherein the at least one deprecated variable is a variable that no longer has any data accessible by the computer system recites an evaluation of variables within a dataset, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.
+The limitation of assessing, at the computer system, the dataset to determine at least one variable in the dataset that no longer has data existing in the dataset; recites an evaluation of variables and their data within a dataset, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.

 The limitation of in response to determining the at least one deprecated variable in the dataset, pruning at least one branch in the decision tree, wherein the decision tree is pruned after an intermediate node based on the at least one deprecated variable in the dataset recites a judgement of what to prune within the tree, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.